gerbecd-py/shelly-devices-api/README.md

 # shelly_api_get.py
-Poll Shelly Relays and write Data to INFLUX Database
+Poll Shelly Relays and write Data to INFLUX Database for further use with i.e. *Grafana* as in my case.

 *Currently the script is only fetching the TEMPERATURE data from the Relays.
 Only the following models if Shelly are supported:*
 - Shelly 1